bilal-fazlani/commanddotnet/docs/V3/response-files.md

 ### Inter-command communication

-Similar to [piped arguments](piped-arguments.md), a command could write arguments to a response file for use in another command.
+Similar to [piped arguments](piped-arguments.md), a command can write arguments to a response file for use in another command.  i.e. A list of ids to process.
-As an extra step, the path to the response file could be the piped argument.

-### Resume Session

-A long running application could maintain a session file with the last processed key or next key or a list of remaining keys.
-If the app is cancelled or crashes, the user could start from scratch or select a @session-yyyymmdd.rsp to resume the operation.

 ### Fail File